 - Spoon the remainder of the dough over the peaches.
 You may find it easiest to spread it evenly by hand.

 - Bake at 200° C in a pre-heated oven for 30 to 35 minutes, until the crust has a golden colour.

 - Cool for about 10 minutes in pan, and turn out onto a cooling rack.
 Use a second cooling rack to turn the peach pie over.

 It can be served fresh and still lukewarm, or cold.

-This recipe was inspired by the apricot shortcake recipe in Alexa Johnston's Ladies, A plate.
+This recipe was inspired by the apricot shortcake recipe in Alexa Johnston's excellent book, Ladies, A plate.